omarsar/nlp_overview/README.md

 There are various ways to contribute to this project.

 - You can propose text additions in this public [shared document](https://docs.google.com/document/d/1wN8_D5szivA11wkybecu2TyrRZhYkpH_QxkmlRktuW4/edit?usp=sharing) for now.
 We will help edit and revise the content and then further assist you to incorporate the contributions to the project.
-- Refer to the [issue section](https://github.com/omarsar/nlp_overview/issues/1) to learn more about how you can help.
+- Refer to the [issue section](https://github.com/omarsar/nlp_overview/issues/1) to learn more about other ways you can help.
 - Or you can make suggestions by submitting a [new issue](https://github.com/omarsar/nlp_overview/issues/new).
 More detailed instructions coming soon.

 ## Build site locally